Other sections in Your Global Experience:

 You will participate in seminars and discussions with academics and locals about current socio-political issues, such as the migrant crisis and climate change, and their impact on the region.
 Be left with a deeper appreciation of the area’s history after visiting sites of global significance and witness how the region is now embracing the challenges of the globalised 21st century.

 This trip will be of particular interest to students of Politics and IR, Geography, History, Arts and Languages.

-Programme cost: TBC
+Programme cost: To Be Confirmed

 Delve into China’s rich history and experience a cultural immersion with the assistance of students and staff from Beijing Jiaotong University and Lancaster University.

 Take part in an intensive schedule of activities that includes, amongst other things, time spent travelling around Beijing visiting iconic locations including the Temple of Heaven, Tiananmen Square, the Summer Palace and the Great Wall.
 You will have the opportunity to learn the local language, taste the local food and join in the art of traditional Chinese calligraphy.
 You will also get the chance to spend a week on the east coast of China at the Lancaster University-BJTU Weihai campus, interacting with students and experiencing a different part of the country, spending a day on the beautiful Liugong Island and learning about the complex history between China, Japan and the UK.